 Compare online trading platforms

-Registering an account is usually free, but some providers may charge subscription or ongoing fees for features like market research.
+Opening an account is usually free, but some providers may charge subscription or ongoing fees for premium features like market research.

 - Your name, address, date of birth and contact details

 - Your Social Security number

 - Proof of ID

 Most platforms require a minimum deposit to open an account.
 Once approved, it’s time to start trading.

 Start researching stocks that match your investment goals.
 To help you make an informed decision, explore market research, analyst ratings and any trading recommendations your platform has to offer.

 You’ll also want to consider the number of shares you want to buy — a number that largely depends on your budget and your investment goals.
 Many platforms require you to buy full shares, but fractional shares — an actual fraction of a single share — are becoming increasingly popular.

 Stock screeners can help you narrow down your stock options by sector, industry, price range and more.
 You can search for companies by name or ticker symbol and if you’re on the fence about a purchase, you can add a stock to your watchlist to keep an eye on its performance.